 Lindau offers travellers a unique location of being completely lakeside.
-The impressive harbour entryway to this island features the iconic Bavarian lion on one side and lighthouse on the other.
+The impressive harbour entryway to this island features the iconic Bavarian lion on one side and the lighthouse on the other.

 The town’s lakeside promenade is bustling with activity.
 Locals and tourists alike enjoy walking, biking and sunbathing along the waterfront.

-Why not climb the lighthouse and enjoy the panoramic views of the surrounding Alps.
-Not to missed is a visit to Lindenhof Park.
-This large park offers a lush green space with its towering trees and beautiful gardens.
+Climb the lighthouse and enjoy the panoramic views of the surrounding Alps.
+Not to miss is a visit to Lindenhof Park.
+This large park offers a lush green space with towering trees and beautiful gardens.
 It’s the perfect respite to the bustling harbourfront.

 Meersburg, a name that literally translates to “Castle on the Sea”, is home to two old castles.
 The oldest of the two is a well-preserved medieval fortress, which can trace its roots back to the 7th century.

-When you first arrive to Meersburg, either by boat or car, you will be in the lower town.
+When you first arrive in Meersburg, either by boat or car, you will be in the lower town.
 The lower town has a resort feel, with many hotels, pier-facing restaurants and touristy shops.
 The uptown is where you will find the charming historic old town.

 The old town is impressive.
 You could spend the entire day getting lost in the maze of cobblestoned streets, admiring the historic townhomes.
 All of these delightful buildings have been turned into boutiques, cafes, wine taverns, and restaurants.
 Of all the towns on Lake Constance, this is one that is most charming and quaint.

-Mainau is known as ‘flower island’ as it features 110 acres and close to a million different flowers and plants.
+Mainau is known as flower island as it features 110 acres and close to a million different flowers and plants.
 It’s considered the most popular attraction in the Lake Constance region.

 The Mainau Castle, built in 1746, makes a beautiful backdrop to all the flower gardens.
 Germany is well-known for creating beautiful parks and gardens, and this is said to be among the best in the country.